CreadDiscans/ServiceDesigner/TUTORIAL.md

 > **React Icons** provides free open srouce icons for React framework.
 > There are **eight** type of icon libraries that you can use through React Icons.
 > _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
-> Set element's name as the name of library's icon what you want to use.
+> Set element's name as the name of library's icon's name what you want to use.
 > Then set size, color and other properties as you want at the Property tab if you want.

 - [React Icons](http://react-icons.github.io/react-icons/)